-- Municipal frameworks and sector plans which have been approved by the Municipal Council (See Chapter 8); - Existing programmes, systems and by-laws (See Chapter 8 and 9); - The outcomes of the ward committee planning sessions, town based meetings and IDP representative forum meetings that were scheduled as part of the IDP public participation process (See Chapter 5); - Strategic planning sessions of all the Directorates held during November 2016 and developed with full cognisance of the developmental needs of the public and institutional needs of the Municipality; and - A full council and senior management strategic planning session held on 23 November 2016.
+- Municipal frameworks and sector plans which have been approved by the Municipal Council (See Chapter 8); - Existing programmes, systems and by-laws (See Chapter 8 and 9); - The outcomes of the Ward Committee Planning Sessions, town based meetings and IDP Representative Forum meetings that were scheduled as part of the IDP public participation process; (See Chapter 5) - Strategic planning sessions of all the Directorates held during November 2016 and developed with full cognisance of the developmental needs of the public and institutional needs of the Municipality; and - A Mayoral Committee and Senior Management Strategic Planning session held on 23 November 2016.

-2.5 STRATEGIC GOALS AND OBJECTIVES
+2.5 GOALS AND STRATEGIC OBJECTIVES

-The Municipality's strategic goals and objectives are aligned to the core functions and the identified game changers for the period of the Fourth Generation IDP.
+The Municipality's goals and strategic objectives are aligned to the core functions and the identified game changers for the period of the Fourth Generation IDP.
 Game changers are specific interventions that will be implemented to address the major challenges in the implementation of the strategic goal.
 The following is an overview of the strategic goals with the relevant strategic objectives and game changes as to ensure that the strategic goals are achieved: